BFord94/RiskSim/README.md

 ### Backtesting
 Finally, we also include some functions to demonstrate backtesting, used to test a projection model against historical data, by comparing what the model would have predicted in the past against what actually happened.

+## Future work
+Alternative simulation models, such as Heston
+Pricing functionality for other derivatives
+Portfolio class to deal with multiple equities Counterparty credit risk implementation (with collateral etc)

 ### Author
 Dr. Billy Ford

 billyford1994@gmail.com